 Palangavanu, located in southern Tanzania, is the sister community of the protestant church of our neighbouring village Markt Schwaben and embodies the principles of mutual giving, taking and learning.
 Tanzania is one of the poorest countries in the world, therefore it is supported in many ways through this project: AIDS education is carried out, tuition aid is provided and training is supported; students are supported with school materials and nurseries are built.
-In addition, goods such as clothing, vehicles, machines, materials or tools are collected and sent to Tansania as needed.
+In addition, goods such as clothing, vehicles, machines, materials or tools are collected and sent to Tanzania as needed.

 We have donated € 5,000 to the charity project “Schritt für Schritt” (« Step by Step ») in India.

 The goal of the non-profit organisation is to reduce poverty and misery in the Third World, with a focus on India.
-By supporting children, teenagers and young adults in need by providing education, it hopes to contribute to better social conditions and thereby allow for a secure future with a job and income.
+Supporting children, teenagers and young adults in need by providing education, it hopes to contribute to better social conditions and thereby enabling a secure future with a job and income.

 We have supported the society “Cap Anamur – German Emergency Doctors e.V.” with € 3,500.

 Since its foundation, Cap Anamur provides humanitarian aid globally, often in places where the media interest has long abated.
 Their activities are focused on medical care and access to education.
 In war and crisis areas they build structures which improve the lives of people in distress on a sustained basis: they construct and rebuild hospitals and schools, supply construction materials, pharmaceuticals and relief items, and provide training and development for local personnel.